 Pre-college age students are not permitted to take any remedial/developmental courses at CCM.

 All students who intend to register for performance courses in the Music and Music Technology programs are required to take the Basic Musicianship Test prior to registration for Music Theory.

 Students who intend to register for courses in computer science, engineering, physics, mathematics, biology or chemistry may be required to take the College Level Mathematics (CLM) test prior to registration to determine placement in higher-level mathematics.

-All students will be required to take the Information (Computer) Literacy Competency exam at the same time they take the placement test(s).
+All students will be required to take the Technology Literacy Competency exam at the same time they take the placement test(s).
 Students who do not pass the exam must take a 1-3 credit designated course in technology recommended through their respective programs.

 Students with Disabilities

-Students who identify themselves as being disabled may request testing accommodations by submitting the appropriate documentation to the Disability Services Office.
+Students who identify themselves as having a disability may request testing accommodations by submitting the appropriate documentation to the Office of Accessibility Services.